-Raising the profile, adequacy of cross-drainage structures, provision of protection works (Riprap), increase in the number of culverts and provision of side drains all are the factors considered to address climate and/ or flood resilience design.
+Raising the profile, adequacy of cross-drainage structures, provision of protection works (Riprap), increase in the number of culverts and provision of side drains all are the factors considered to address climate and/ or flood resilience design5.
 The improvement in Pavement Structural Number is an additional benefit.

 - The design economizes with respect to field condition surveys and the type of roads.
-The side drain is provided. - Daylighting of Aggregate Base and/ or sub-base is considered for all types of roads while 0.5 m rounding is also taken for proper daylighting. - Raising the existing profile with the formation of the embankment is taken to make the design flood resilient. - The damaged culverts are rectified or replaced while a sufficient number of culverts are provided for proper cross-drainage.
-The size of the culvert has been improved from 1.0m x 1.0m to 2.0m x 1.5m for better drainage and cleansing. - Vented causeways will also be provided in detailed Design, while their plan crosssections will also be part of detailed design drawings. - The flow from culverts and road drainage will be ensured.
+The side drain is provided. - Daylighting of Aggregate Base and/ or sub-base is considered for all types of roads while 0.5 m rounding is also taken for proper daylighting. - Raising the existing profile with the formation of the embankment is taken to make the design flood resilient. - The damaged culverts are rectified or replaced while a sufficient number of culverts are provided for proper cross-drainage. - Vented causeways will also be provided in detailed Design, while their plan crosssections will also be part of detailed design drawings. - The flow from culverts and road drainage will be ensured.